magicoli/multipass/readme.txt

 * [x] Centralized view of prestations (sets of services, ordered as parts of a common project).
 * [x] Prestations admin list, showing service dates and payment status.
-* [x] Prestation or service level deposit percentage or fixed amount.
+* [x] Deposits, on prestation or service level, by percentage or fixed amount.
-* [x] Prestation or service level discount percentage or fixed amount.
+* [x] Discounts, on prestation or service level, by percentage or fixed amount.
+* [x] Payments, on prestation or service level.
+* [x] Sources association: link same product/service present on several sources
 * [x] Summarized payment status, centralizing amounts paid locally or via external providers.
 * [x] Custom payments via WooCommerce product
+* [x] Class-based modular design, allowing developpers to create addons for other plugins or other service providers.

 = Integrations (work in progress) =